neondatabase/postgresql_anonymizer/docs/INSTALL.md

 we simply lack the time and resource to work on this topic.
 You can contact us if you which to fund this effort.

-Alternatively, the [Install in the cloud] method should work on Windows too.

 Install in the cloud
 ------------------------------------------------------------------------------